What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Here are some home remedies that may help relieve the symptoms of a chalazion:

-Warm compresses: Apply a warm, moist compress to the affected eye for 10-15 minutes several times a day to help soften the Sebaceous gland (oil gland) and promote drainage.
+Warm compresses: Apply a warm, moist compress to the affected eye for 10-15 minutes several times daily to help soften the Sebaceous gland (oil gland) and promote drainage.

 Castor oil: Apply a small amount of castor oil to the affected eye at bedtime.
 The oil has anti-inflammatory properties and may help reduce swelling and promote healing.